 We’ve said it and it had to be said.
 This comes after posts from our Facebook last week, where we showed someone stealing keys with a hook.
-Some people noticed that there where some keys in the back of the door.
+Some people noticed that there were some keys in the back of the door.
 However, we then got the worrying sign of people saying it’s safe to do so.
 As a locksmith, that worried us, as we attend a lot of burglaries around Liverpool.

-Why Can’t You Leave Your Keys in the Door
+Why Can’t You Leave Your Keys in the Door?

-Well it seems simple enough for me to say.
+Well, it seems simple enough for me to say.
 However, burglars do have ways (and they’re not complex) to get the keys.
-After a recent increase in burglaries in Liverpool and the theft of cars on the rise we need to highlight this issue.
-As a Liverpool locksmith we see a lot of burglaries and break ins.
+After a recent increase in burglaries in Liverpool and the theft of cars on the rise, we need to highlight this issue.
+As a Liverpool locksmith, we see a lot of burglaries and break-ins.

 Let’s say you come home pop your keys in the back of the door and go about your business.
 A burglar comes sneaking around your estate looking for easy targets.
-Basically they start testing door handles and seeing if any are locked.
+Basically, they start testing door handles and seeing if any are locked.
 So the burglary arrives at your house and tests the handle.
 You’ve done well, it’s locked.
 However, they also hear a noise from your keys as they rattle inside the lock.
 I can hear you thinking, they don’t rattle.
 Well go and try it, they do and you can hear them quite clearly.
 The fella at your door is happy he has potentially found a way in.

 How does he get in?
-Well you’ve all seen wire coat hangers?
+Well, you’ve all seen wire coat hangers?
 They get used for all different things other than hanging coats.
 When opened out, they provide a strong tool to grab and push things.
-This thief at your door has his coat hanger through your letter box and he’s got it hooked on your key ring.
-He then just pulls the keys out the door and through the letter box into his hands.
+This thief at your door has his coat hanger through your letterbox and he’s got it hooked on your key ring.
+He then just pulls the keys out the door and through the letterbox into his hands.
 He now has a choice, does he come in and steal more?
 Or does he just get off in your car and sell it?

 Shocking?
 Did You Even Realise it Was Possible?

 I know you may be a little shocked by this.
 However, it’s a real possibility if your keys are in the back of the door.
-He may even decide to come in, steal some items, load then into YOUR CAR and drive off.
+He may even decide to come in, steal some items, load them into YOUR CAR and drive off.
 You’re too busy, you’re in the kitchen preparing dinner with the radio on.
 You haven’t even heard him come in and help himself.